xinwenfu/tst-dht-lab--pcb-2/README.md

-# ESP32 reading the DHT22 humidity and temperature sensor via VS Code and PlatformIO
+# ESP32 via VS Code and PlatformIO

 This project jumps start the use of ESP32 and programming environment.
+An ESP32 development board is used to read the DHT22 humidity and temperature sensor using a third party sensor library.
 The hard part is to install the CP210x USB to UART Bridge VCP Drivers and make it work.

 ## Install the CP210x USB to UART Bridge VCP Driver